Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Proof of Theorem Proof of Theorem 1.3

-By \eqref{Td_does_not_change_H}, any changes in the $H_n$ occur only when applying $\Su$.
-The height $H_n(\Lambda)$ may grow under the application of $\Su\circ\Td$ for either of two reasons: (i) the highest part of $\La$ within $\col_n$ may move upwards, or (ii) part of $\La$ in a neighbouring column may drift into $\col_n$ (in which case, we say it `invades' $\col_n$).
+By \eqref{TddoesnotchangeH}, any changes in the $H_n$ occur only when applying $\Su$.
+The height $H_n(\Lambda)$ may grow under the application of $\Su\circ \Td$ for either of two reasons: (i)~the highest part of $\La$ within $\col_n$ may move upward, or (ii) part of $\La$ in a neighboring column may drift into $\col_n$ (in which case, we say it ``invades''~$\col_n$).
 These two possibilities will be considered separately.

-Let $n \in \ZZ$.
+Let $n \in\ZZ$.
 Assume first that

-By Proposition \ref{distance_between_paths}, the part of $\Lambda$ within $\col_n$ cannot drift upwards by more than 1.
-By considering the ways in which parts of $\Lambda$ may invade $\col_n$, we find that such invasions may occur only horizontally, and not diagonally upwards (see Figure \ref{fig:horizontal_RSW_triangle_to_square_path_drift}).
+By Proposition~\ref{distancebetweenpaths}, the part of $\Lambda$ within $\col_n$ cannot drift upward by more than 1.
+By considering the ways in which parts of $\Lambda$ may invade $\col_n$, we find that such invasions may occur only horizontally, and not diagonally upward (see Figure \ref {fighorizontalRSWtriangletosquarepathdrift}).
 Combining these two observations, we deduce under \eqref{G6} that

 Suppose next that